Last Updated on February 12, 2024 by Admin

 - Highway Engineering Course – Transportation Engineering

 Supply Chain Management and Logistics Career Paths

 According to data from the APICS Foundation, most supply chain professionals hold multiple roles across the supply chain as they advance in their careers.
-The nonlinear nature of the field of the supply chain is a result of the importance of understanding supply chain processes from end to end.
+The nonlinear nature of the supply chain field results from the importance of understanding supply chain processes from end to end.

-As shown in this image, it’s possible to stay in one supply chain function or move across different areas as you move towards the c-suite.
-For example, you can start your career as a logistics resource planner, move up to logistics manager, then logistics director, and lastly enter the c-suite as chief supply chain officer.
+As shown in this image, it’s possible to stay in one supply chain function or move across different areas as you move toward the C-suite.
+For example, you can start your career as a logistics resource planner, move up to logistics manager, logistics director, and lastly enter the c-suite as chief supply chain officer.

 “Companies want people with diverse backgrounds.
 They’re willing to train someone with an information systems background and turn them into a supply chain manager.”

 “Companies want people with diverse backgrounds,” said Ed Anderson, Jr., Centennial Professor for the Management of Innovative Technology at the University of Texas, Austin.
 For example, they’re willing to train someone with an information systems background to become a supply chain manager.”

 - Introduction to Supply Chain Finance & Blockchain Technology